swangchu/pythonByExamples-Tha/example-2/README.md

     - The logical operators are used to check multiple conditions at once.
     - The logical expression either results true or false.

+10. **orNot folder** contains example for use of 'or' and 'not' logical operator in Python.

+    Or and not Operators
+    - The or logical operator returns true if one of the conditions is true.
+    - The logical operator not returns true if the condition is false.